 Wiring a three way light switch

-Wiring of 3-way light switches is certainly more complicated than that of the more common single-pole switch, but you can figure it out if you follow our either of our 3-way switch wiring diagram.
+Wiring of 3-way light switches is certainly more complicated than that of the more common single-pole switch, but you can figure it out if you follow our 3-way switch wiring diagram.
 With a pair of 3-way switches, either switch can make or break the connection that completes the circuit to the light.
 The whole wiring a light switch project can be completed in a few hours if you don’t have to do any drywall removal and repair.
-Keep reading the 3 way switch wiring diagram to learn light switch wiring.
+Keep reading and learn how to wire a light switch and also use the 3 way switch wiring diagram to learn light switch wiring.

 To add the switch, you’ll use one of two wiring a light switch diagrams, depending on whether the power comes to your light switch first (the most common situation) or to the light fixture first.
 Either way, complete these five steps for 3 way light switch wiring:

 - Turn off the correct circuit at your electrical panel.